xyncro/sites-xyncro.com/index.md

 ---
 layout: default
-title: Xyncro
+title: xyncro
 ---

-# Xyncro will be back soon...
+# xyncro will be back soon...